 Mr. Martin practices in complex civil and commercial litigation involving a wide variety of substantive areas of the law, including attorney discipline and malpractice, civil and criminal antitrust, civil racketeering, civil rights, commercial law, contracts, employment, environmental, ERISA, estates and trusts, financial institution fraud, government contracts, intellectual property, insurance coverage, product liability, shareholder class action and derivative actions, tort and mass tort.

-Mr. Martin represents Fortune 500 companies and wealthy families in complex commercial litigation across the country in both state and federal courts.
+Mr. Martin represents Fortune 500 companies and wealthy families in complex commercial litigation across the United States in both state and federal courts.
 He has been lead trial counsel in matters involving civil rights, employment, breach of fiduciary duty, intellectual property, whistle-blower, tort and breach of contract.
 In addition to an active trial practice, Mr. Martin has represented clients in proceedings involving temporary restraining orders and preliminary injunctions in matters involving employment, real estate and intellectual property.
 He has represented clients in mediations and arbitrations principally in the areas of corporate joint ventures and other cooperative arrangements as well as disputes arising subsequent to corporate deals.
 Mr. Martin represents and has represented indigent clients pro bono in civil matters involving securities fraud, civil rights, political asylum, and in criminal matters including murder cases in which the state has sought the death penalty.
-He has represented clients in appellate matters in most of the federal circuit courts of appeals.
+He has represented clients in appellate matters in most of the US federal circuit courts of appeals.

 In addition to his trial and appellate practice, Mr. Martin counsels corporate clients on a variety of sensitive and complicated matters, including internal investigations, unfair competition, antitrust, trade secrets, employee benefits, reductions-in-force, insurance coverage, employment discrimination and harassment, shareholder rights, securities, technology exchanges, joint ventures and distributor relationships.
 Mr. Martin counsels wealthy individuals and families on executive compensation, employee benefits, executive contracts and estate planning.
 He also counsels his clients on techniques to avoid litigation and manage complex litigation in an economically efficient manner.